 I’m a former military spouse.
 I’ve hung out with people who have the proverbial “sailor’s mouth” – although I’ll say that Marine’s could have their own notorious saying for their potty mouths.
 I watch shows that have a lot of colorful language and often include all the letters of the alphabet at the beginning of the show.
 (Please tell me I’m not the only one who’s gauging their watching experience on the amount of A, L, N, D, S,V’s there are in the opening credits!)
 I read books that have 4-letter words written as they are spoken, likeachainofwordsandsyllablesalltiedandpresumablyyelledtogether.

 So when I say I know dirty 4-letter words, I mean it.
 I’m being serious AF.

 But here’s one 4-letter word I want to help you avoid no matter how many curse words you know: Soot.

 And by soot, I mean the black soot that collects around your candle containers.
 It’s dirty and gross and totally manageable!
 (I wish I could say avoidable, but science…)

 Warning: This post is going to have a combo of easy tips and some science-y stuff as well.
-If you want to just get your cheatsheet, download it here.
-If not keep reading to get the full low-down!
+If you read the whole thing and want to share with others you can pin this picture!

 So soot is really unsightly and makes your candles look dirty.
 Nobody wants that!
 As a candle lover or a candle maker we want to avoid that dirty stuff.
 And there are steps you can take with your candles to reduce the amount of soot or smoke that your candle makes